Isometric path complexity of graphs: Conclusion

 \section{Conclusion}

 In this paper, we have introduced the new graph parameter \emph{isometric path complexity}.
 We have shown that the isometric path complexity of a graph with $n$ vertices and $m$ edges can be computed in $O(n^2 m)$-time.
 It would be interesting to provide a faster algorithm to compute the isometric path complexity of a graph.
+Note that, no non-trivial lower bound on the achievable running time is known.

-We have derived upper bounds on the isometric path complexity of three seemingly (structurally) different classes of graphs, namely hyperbolic graphs, (theta,pyramid,prism)-free graphs and outerstring graphs.
-An interesting direction of research is to generalise the properties of hyperbolic graphs or (theta,pyramid,prism)-free graphs to graphs with bounded isometric path complexity.
+We have derived upper bounds on the isometric path complexity of three seemingly (structurally) different classes of graphs, namely hyperbolic graphs, (theta, pyramid, prism)-free graphs and outerstring graphs.
+An interesting direction of research is to generalise the properties of hyperbolic graphs or (theta, pyramid, prism)-free graphs to graphs with bounded isometric path complexity.

 Note that, in our proofs we essentially show that, for any graph $G$ that belongs to one of the above graph classes, any vertex $v$ of $G$, and any isometric path $P$ of $G$, the path $P$ can be covered by a small number of $v$-rooted isometric paths.
 This implies our ``choice of the root'' is arbitrary.
 This motivates the following definition.
 The \emph{strong isometric path complexity} of a graph $G$ is the minimum integer $k$ such that for each vertex $v\in V(G)$ we have that the vertices of any isometric path $P$ of $G$ can be covered by $k$ many $v$-rooted isometric paths.
 Our proofs imply that the strong isometric path complexity of graphs from all the graph classes addressed in this paper are bounded.
 We also wonder whether one can find other interesting graph classes with small (strong) isometric path complexity.